johnkegd/johnkegd/README.md

 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: john.garcia@johnkegd.com;
 - ⚡ Fun fact: learning to code helped me cook better and faster. 😂;
-- 😎 Cool fact: My Girlfriend <a href="https://github.com/Gwendolin-Anna">@gwendolinanna</a> is the number one🏆 in [@SoloLearn](https://www.sololearn.com/profile/12242887) Swtizerland🇨🇭.
-So she's coders too 🥰.
 - 😎 Cool fact: My Brother [@Manuelmid](https://github.com/manuelmid) is currently learning code and is a very good and extremely creative 3d modeler.
 Contact for any work [Cerescrations](https://www.fiverr.com/cerescrations);

 <h2>2021 Collaborations in 3d ready for VR - click ⬇️</h2>